RGarciaLago/MGL_Core_Setnames/README.md

 ### MGL Cores
-These are the MGL files with a `<setname>` for cores that support multiple systems.
+These are MGL files with a `<setname>` for cores that support multiple systems.
 * Atari 2600 - *uses "Atari7800" core*
 * Game Gear - *uses the "SMS" core*
 * Game Boy Color - *uses the "Gameboy" core*